nvm-sh/nvm/README.md

 nvm@nvm-dev:~/.nvm$
 ```

-Please note that it'll take about 15 minutes to build the image and the image size would be about 1.2GB, so it's not sutable for production usage.
+Please note that it'll take about 15 minutes to build the image and the image size would be about 1.2GB, so it's not suitable for production usage.

 For more information and documentation about docker, please refer to its official website:
  - https://www.docker.com/